GUIDE: What are the steps to choose an ERP for a service company?

 • Monitoring of all costs (staff, subcontracting, purchases, expenses)

-Questions you can ask about this topic:
+Questions you can ask on this topic:

 • How is revenue recognition managed?